tassa-yoniso-manasi-karoto/langkit/README.md

 ### TODO
 *in progress:*

+- loop whisper with n retry
+- make dubtitle file from whisper transcription
+- resuming capabilites for whisper
+- (MUST TEST:) incredibly-fast-whisper
 - verbose, padded mode for when iterating mp4 in a folder
-- auto subs selection based on ISO lang and display warning if `--stt` is used when dubtitles or CC for that lang are detected
-- support ISO-639-3

 *later:*

-- loop whisper with n retry
-- resume whisper after fatal
-- make `--stt` into string and add incredibly-fast-whisper as alternative
 - integrate with viper and yaml config file:
     - whisper initial_prompt
     - tokens